rafalohaki/vite-soft-ui-dashboard-darkmode/README.md

 $ yarn dev
 ```

 Once the above commands are executed, the app should run in the browser `localhost:8080`.
-The Dark-MOde switcher is positioned in the sidebar:
+The Dark-MOde switcher is positioned in the sidebar.
+`Dark mode` is implemented by adding the `dark-theme` class to the body element.
+The current design mode is stored in the browser's local storage.

+> Customization: Update styles saved in the `/src/assets/css/dark-mode.css` file

 ![Vite Soft UI Dashboard - dark-Mode enhancement.](https://user-images.githubusercontent.com/51070104/181595514-3cf00ab4-0297-4563-84b7-27c795e3ae23.gif)